BINF-6310L-8310L-Spring25/Problem_set_06_Bayes_2/README.md

 This week we will explore Confidence the Monte Carlo.
 This is primarily covered in the second half of the lectures for this week (~slide 90)

-In the lecture we covered conducting a monte carlo for finding the theta associated with flipping a coin.
+In the lecture we covered conducting a Monte Carlo for finding the theta associated with flipping a coin.
+This week we will build a Monte Carlo to sample various mean values from a normal distribution.

+$nbsp;

 # Background

 Genetic variants that are under balancing selection often have a frequency in the population of ~ 50%.
 You are attempting to find the frequency of a SNP called RS12 in the United States Population.
 However, you only have 90 samples from various cities across the US.
 This data is stored in the file.

+$nbsp;

 # Question Set A